The Mystery of Colombia

-The #British Museum opened its doors to the exhibition ‘Beyond El Dorado: power and gold in ancient Colombia’.
-The once lost heritage acquired much attention for its reputed art works, which unlike those of their #European counterparts were not stone sculptures or painted frescos but gold artefacts.
+The once lost #heritage of ancient #Colombia acquired much attention for its reputed #art works, which unlike those of their #European counterparts were not stone sculptures or painted #frescos but gold artefacts.

 Contrary to popular belief, El Dorado (Spanish for ‘golden one’) was not originally a city but a chief from the Muisca tribe.
 In an initiation ritual he covered himself in gold dust, subsequently baptising his location as the Lost City of Gold.

-Latin American, particularly Colombia, have always placed great value in the power of the supernatural.
-Golden animal works were not just for aesthetic #pleasure but had symbolic value too.
-Think back to Gabriel Garcia Marquez’s ‘One Hundred Years of Solitude’ – the iconic tale bases itself on the history of #Columbia, weighing heavily on #supernatural influences in addition to the pivotal role of animals in the making and destruction of the #country.
+Latin America, particularly #Colombia, have always placed great value in the power of the supernatural.
+Golden animal works were not just for #aesthetic #pleasure but had symbolic value too.
+Think back to Gabriel Garcia Marquez’s ‘One Hundred Years of Solitude’ – the iconic tale bases itself on the history of Columbia, weighing heavily on #supernatural influences in addition to the pivotal role of #animals in the making and destruction of the country.

-These works of art from #Columbia connote the #spirituality of the country’s heritage and culture, merging life, death and the afterlife, riches and poverty, people and animals, all of which are encircled within a strong, mystical, almost golden higher power.
+These works of art from Columbia connote the #spirituality of the country’s heritage and culture, merging life, death and the afterlife, #riches and #poverty, people and animals, all of which are encircled within a strong, mystical and golden higher power.